-Table 18 MAIN Table 18 MAIN MONEY CONCERNS Needs I couldn't afford a new family size fridge.
-My food costs are very big.
-My main concerns are food and things for the baby (she stated that caring for her newborn was getting more expensive as the baby was switching to solids).
-Finding money for bills like rent and groceries.
-Debts Outstanding phone bills.
+Table 18 MAIN MO ONEY CONCERNS Needs / / C ouldn't afford a new family size fridge.
+M y food costs are very big.
+M y main concems are food and things for the baby (she stated that caring - r her newborn was getting more expensive as the baby was switching to lids).
+Fir nding money for bills like rent and groceries. do ge ge He las utstanding phone bills.
 I've got a mobile and landline with one company.
-I don't always pay it every month.
-Sometimes it's a problem that your mail gets picked up with someone with the same surname so you don't always get to pay your bills.
-He had a phone debt of \$1000 from a mobile phone plan he signed up for last year.
-He asked the supplier to remove the internet service but apparently it was left on.
-She reported borrowing \$100 cash in May 2010.
-She showed the interviewer a letter from the finance company seeking repayments of around \$35/month.
-She was worried because she had lost her keycard which was being debted for this loan.
-Unable to save I can't save anything I am wanting to save We can't save up for things like furniture.
-Demand sharing I have been really stressed, mainly because of other people asking me for food and money when they have been spending their money on habits like grog and gambling.
-People, family and friends ask for money.
-They spend it mainly on alcohol and gunja.
+I in't always pay it every month.
+Sometimes it's a problem that your mailets picked up with someone with the same surname so you don't always at to pay your bills.
+It had a phone debt of \$1000 from a mobile phone plan he signed up for st year.
+He asked the supplier to remove the internet service but aparently it was left on. a I \$3 e reported borrowing \$100 cash in May 2010.She showed the interviewer etter from the finance company seeking repayments of around 5/month.
+She was worried because she had lost her keycard which was sing debted for this loan.
+Unable to save 1 c an't save anything I a m wanting to save W e can't save up for things like furniture. foo gr ave been really stressed, mainly because of other people asking me for od and money when they have been spending their money on habits like og and gambling. an ople, family and friends ask for money.
+They spend it mainly on alcohol ad gunja.
 I mainly say no because I need the money for my own kids.
-But I give them money when I can.
-I have problems with my older brothers and sisters living in another house.
-They come and steal food from my house.
-They are alcoholicsI'm a breadwinner not only for my family but others in the community.
-Sometimes they see that and take advantage they see that and take davantage Poor spending I was gambling a bit. , , I pay the bills then go silly, buying things I don't need
+But I we them money when I can.
+I h Th br ave problems with my older brothers and sisters living in another house. ey come and steal food from my house.
+They are alcoholicsI'm a eadwinner not only for my family but others in the community.
+Sometimes ey see that and take advantage -, Poor spending / v vas gambling a bit.
+I p ay the bills then go silly, buying things I don't need